Redis SSH Tunnels

 Similarly, the "SSH Connection String" can be used for applications to make a connection to the Redis server.

-If you enable white-listing, 'Whitelist Compose Services' should be enabled too to allow features like the Data Browser access to the database.
+If you enable whitelisting, 'Whitelist Compose Services' should also be enabled to allow features like the Data Browser access to the database.
+The system might prompt you to do this by displaying a warning on the Security page.

 If this article didn't solve things, summon a human and get some help!